Keyboard shortcuts

 Inputs

-Lightyear handles inputs (the user actions that should be sent to the server) for you, you just need to define the list of possible inputs (like the message or component protocols).
+As lightyear handles inputs, user actions that should be sent to the server; you have to define the list of possible inputs (e.g message or component protocols)

 Let's define our inputs: